RobertClayton/CV/README.md

 # Interests

 - Guitarist and Cinematic Composition
-- Current Technologies and Engineering
+- Current innovations in Technology
 - The Philosophical Impact of Code (e.g. programing Machine Learning moral choices, If a human level intelligence is made - does it have the same rights as a human?)